 Water exchange between the atmosphere and soil in forests is expected to be much less than that between the atmosphere and the vegetation.
 This is based on consideration of two factors.
 The leaf surface area can be up to 10 times more per unit of ground surface area and the forest soil is covered (mulched) by a layer of litter derived from leaves and branches falling from the forest canopy.
-The best available estimate of soil deposition velocity in a forest is the deposition velocity for a leafless forest, probably less than 0.05 cm/s.
+Measurements are not available for SRS soils.
+The best available estimate of soil deposition velocity in a forest is the deposition velocity for a leafless forest, probably less than 0.05 cm/s (Baldocchi et al. 2004).
 This estimate might not apply to other vegetation types where different vegetation height and soil litter cover influence the exchange between the soil and the atmosphere.
-This Page Intentionally Left Blank